 The first time Tanzeem used a computer was not when she was goofing around with one in the school library or trying to play a game on a friend’s computer.
 It was when she took an undergraduate class in computer programming!
 What courage, right?
 “I’ve never even touched one of these things, but I’m going to make one work.”
 As a lifelong coward, I am still astonished at this.
 And after some initial battles with the “return” key, our digital late-bloomer, Tanzeem really bloomed.
 She does indeed teach “Ubiquitous Computing.”
 And her BeWell app is going to help lots of people stay healthy.
 And who knows what other great things she’ll do next?

 What’s the moral of the story?
 First, we do love us some wrestling microbiologists, but sometimes the least obvious “secret lives” can be among the very coolest.
-And secondly, as we see with Tanzeem, it doesn’t matter when you find your
+And secondly, as we see with Tanzeem, it doesn’t matter

 passion… it’s what you do with it once you find it.